 I am professor in Biomedical Photonic Imaging in the Faculty of Science and Technology, and Vice Dean Research in the same faculty.
 I obtained a Master degree in Aerospace Engineering at the Delft University of Technology (1988), a PhD degree in fluid dynamics at the Eindhoven University of Technology (1995) and joined the University of Twente.
 In 2000 I was appointed as assistant professor in biomedical optics and broadened my scope to low-coherence interferometry and photoacoustic and acousto-optic imaging for biomedical purposes.
 In 2010 I became full professor and group leader of the Biomedical Photonic Imaging group.
-My current research interests are speckle based perfusion imaging, photoacoustic imaging, and quantification of photoacoustic imaging using acousto-optics.
+My current research interests are laser speckle based perfusion imaging, photoacoustic imaging, thermal imaging and quantification of photoacoustic imaging using acousto-optics.

 UT Research Information System

 Courses Academic Year 2023/2024

 Courses Academic Year 2022/2023

 - Laser Speckle Contrast Imaging for improving breast reconstruction surgery after cancer surgery.
 Tubantia, 18 March 2021